-The Kiddie Tax is reported on your child's return (or yours, if specific conditions listed below are met).
+The Kiddie Tax is reported on your child's return or yours, depending on certain conditions.

 - For jointly-filing parents, enter the parent who appears first on the joint return

 - For separately-filing or unmarried parents, enter the parent with the highest taxable income

 - For divorced parents, enter the custodial parent

 Under what conditions can I include my child's income on my return?

 All these conditions must be met: